|

 mind, all your heart, all your strength, and all your soul in the midst

-of your emotional pain because you were never taught how to do it.
+of your emotional pain because you were not taught how to do it.

 urge to take matters into your own hands to relieve yourself of your own